isayevlab/pKa-ANI/README.md

 If the PDB file does not involve H atoms, preparation utilty of pKa-ANI can be used (see below).

+__We would like to warn users, that our models expect the input PDB structures are cleaned and minimized to prevent any atomic clashes after the addition of the missing atoms.
+This repository does not include any utility to perform short minimization.
+Thus, if the current preparation utility is used as it is, users should expect significant prediction errors due to improper conformations.
+We will update this repository to provide minimization utility.__

 ### Example command line usages: